 - Provide your cat with a comfortable and quiet space to relax.

 Provide your cat with scratching posts and cardboard boxes specifically designed for scratching.
 Place them in areas where your cat naturally scratches.
 Offer your cat attention and praise when they use the designated scratching areas instead of the door.
-(See Also: Why Cats Making Biscuits)
+(See Also: Cats Ears Back When Playing)

 Look for sprays or liquids specifically designed for deterring cats from scratching furniture or doors.
 Apply these products to the base of the door, ensuring it’s out of your cat’s reach.
 Test the product in a small, inconspicuous area before applying it to the entire door.